 Some of the soldiers affected were forced to retire on health grounds.
 These soldiers are still fighting with the government to seek compensation for their illnesses.

-50 soldiers have started legal cases due to the use of this drug .
+Several soldiers have started legal cases due to the use of this drug .
 They want an admission that it caused damage to their mental health.
-No case has reached court yet and no case has been settled yet.
-Today the Irish Defence Forces continue to prescribe this anti-malaria drug to soldiers.

 Countries where Lariam has been used